LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods.md

 The important things to remember about classes and constructors are the following:
 ?
-If a class has no constructor(s), C11 automatically provides the default constructor.
+If a class has no constructor(s), C++ automatically provides the default constructor.
 However, the object declared is still uninitialized.
 ?
 On the other hand, suppose aclass, say,dummyClass, includes constructor(s) with parameter(s) and does not include the default constructor.
-In this case, C11 does not provide the default constructor for the class dummyClass.
+In this case, C++ does not provide the default constructor for the class dummyClass.
 Therefore, when an object of the class dummyClass is declared, we must include the appropriate arguments in its declaration.